Author Mike England

 But, there is some training that all members of management should have and you can get that with DOT Compliance Onsite Training.

 BLUF: (bottom line up front) – The whole management team needs some DOT compliance training, because without it, you might make a bad mistake that gets you in trouble with the DOT, and also because the DOT requires training for every employee, including management and drivers.
+In conclusion, it’s essential for everyone.
+The type of training that you’d be required to undertake could be carried out externally, or by an in-house team, which could be particularly promising if the session leader has taken part in Train the Trainer Online Workshops, so they have the relevant skills and expertise to deliver high-quality training to their co-workers.
+Not only that, but it can save management a lot of money in the long run.
+Regardless of how you do it, it’s just critically important that you do.
 That’s where DOT Compliance Onsite Training is a good idea.
 Using DOT makes sure every employee is on the same page and knows exactly what they should be doing and when.
 Your company probably already uses some sort of employee time tracking software to manage employees, so why not use DOT as well.
 It can make a business run much more efficiently and create a productive workforce.

 The biggest reason I say this is, I’ve seen so many situations where an organization runs like a well-oiled machine, but invariably someone makes a really bad decision that is a DOT violation they did not know about.